 So, I’ve written a perl script that does all the work.
 With the help of wget, of course, which can follow “302” HTTP redirections, and load and store cookies.
 Neat tool!

-Here it is also as git repository.
+Here it is at git repository.

 Certificates can pose a problem on your system, because Google uses https all the time: